Tap To Call Now

 Contact a Grand Rapids Truck Accident Lawyer Today

 If you were injured in an accident with a tractor-trailer, box truck, bus, or commercial delivery vehicle, contact Barrix Law Firm in Grand Rapids today.
 We will do everything in our power to investigate your claim, gather evidence, and negotiate for a fair settlement that compensates you for all your losses.
-Give us a call or complete our online intake form to schedule a free in-depth consultation with an experienced truck accident lawyer.
+Give us a call or complete our online intake form to schedule a free in-depth consultation with an experienced truck accident lawyer in Grand Rapids.

 GET A FREE CASE REVIEW